Beamology/Beamology-Technical-Orders/README.md

 # Technical-Orders
-Beamology Technical Orders (TO) supports the shell using TO extensions.
+Beamology Technical Orders (TO) supports the Beamology shell using TO extensions.